 - Pinterest is handling misinformation on their platform by showing this note when you search for "coronavirus" on their platform: "Pins about this topic often violate our Community Guidelines, which prohibit harmful medical misinformation.
 Because of this, we've limited search results to Pins from internationally-recognized health organizations.
-If you're looking for medical advice, please contact a healthcare provider." - o Facebook, Twitter, YouTube, and TikTok all told Recode that they've been working to promote factual content and some are deprioritizing misinformation on their platforms. - o Twitter announced it will label misleading, disputed or unverified tweets about the coronavirus.
+If you're looking for medical advice, please contact a healthcare provider." - Facebook, Twitter, YouTube, and TikTok all told Recode that they've been working to promote factual content and some are deprioritizing misinformation on their platforms. - Twitter announced it will label misleading, disputed or unverified tweets about the coronavirus.
 It is even removing content it believes could lead to harm. - In a campaign orchestrated by the Ad Council, the non-profit organization that has helped to craft some of the nation's best-known cause-related promotions, NBCUniversal, ViacomCBS, iHeartMedia, The Atlantic and Disney/ABC Television will create advertising that advises consumers about social distancing, steps that can be taken to protect the public, and more.
 As is typical of public-service efforts, the media outlets will donate advertising inventory for the campaigns.
-The efforts involve not only The White House, but the Centers for Disease Control and Prevention and U.S. Department of Health and Human Services. - o CVS is focused on providing information and safety to patients and customers. - Mucinex is combatting false information through its "Spread Facts, Not Fear" campaign, done in cooperation with McCann NY and McCann Health NY. - Harry's is raising awareness about, and providing resources for mental health; sent out an email to its customers, with this subject line: "Take care of yourself: We're in this together."
+The efforts involve not only The White House, but the Centers for Disease Control and Prevention and U.S. Department of Health and Human Services. - CVS is focused on providing information and safety to patients and customers. - Mucinex is combatting false information through its "Spread Facts, Not Fear" campaign, done in cooperation with McCann NY and McCann Health NY. - Harry's is raising awareness about, and providing resources for mental health; sent out an email to its customers, with this subject line: "Take care of yourself: We're in this together."
 A banner at the top of Harry's website: "Feeling stressed?
 You're not alone.
 Text 'Feel' to 741741 for free confidential support from a trained crisis counselor...," it reads.
 Which leads to Crisis Text Line, a 24/7 service for those whose stress can cause everything from anxious moments to suicidal impulses.
-Harry's also lets employees take five days off per year to be
+Harry's also lets employees take five days off per year to be trained to volunteer, so now Harry's has crisis counselors on staff -- and more being trained as they work at home during the COVID-19 work disruption.

-Updated May 11, 2020.
+Updated July 27, 2020.
 The latest version can be found by logging into MyCECP: https://cecp.co/knowl/doc?d=corporate-response-and-considerations-for-coronavirus-2020